-This fiber slime recipe is definitely a great alternative if you are looking for a borax free option or you need a taste safe option for the kids who still want to test everything out with their mouths!
-We have a variety of alternative slime recipes to check out, and are continually adding more!
+This fiber slime recipe is a great alternative if you are looking for a borax-free option or you need a taste-safe option for the kids who still want to test everything out with their mouths!
+We have a variety of alternative slime recipes to check out and are continually adding more!

-However, a tasty as this slime may turn out to be, I DO NOT encourage this slime as a snack.
-This contains a high ratio of fiber powder to water, and is not meant to be consumed in quantity.
-I like to stress that although it is an edible slime, I would consider this recipe more a taste safe slime.
-The difference being the amount consumed.
+However, as tasty as this slime may be, I DO NOT encourage this slime as a snack.
+This contains a high ratio of fiber powder to water and is not meant to be consumed in quantity.
+I like to stress that although it is an edible slime, I would consider this recipe more a taste-safe slime.
+The difference is the amount consumed.

 You can whip up 2 cups of ooey, gooey slime in no time.
 It will continually thicken as it cools too.
-We tested out several different ratios of fiber powder to water and came out with different textures including more messy to more rubbery.
-We made a similar taste safe slime on the stove top too.
+We tested out several different ratios of fiber powder to water and came out with different textures, including messier to more rubbery.
+We made a similar taste-safe slime on the stovetop too.